madebyzeus/puppet-test/README.md

-# puppet-test
-Test repo for Puppet Modules
+Test repo for Puppet Manifests and Modules running Windows.

-Adding test modules and puppet files.

-# commment

-# adding another comment